garnierclement/pfe/scripts/osx-package/README.md

 * You can use `set -e` to exit immediately if a command exits with a non-zero status (if applicable)
 * Remember to `chmod +x` the scripts otherwise the installation will fail during the execution of the scripts (and not only `chmod u+x`)
 * Use `--nopayload` to create payload-free packages with `pkgbuild` (only scripts)

+## Package for dependency from Homebrew

+We use [brew-pkg] to build OS X installer packages directly from Homebrew formulae.

+To install [brew-pkg]

+	$ brew tap timsutton/formulae
+	$ brew install brew-pkg

+Then to create the required packages

+	$ brew pkg --with-deps zeromq